att-comdev/treasuremap/README.rst

 Designs and Secrets
 ^^^^^^^^^^^^^^^^^^^
 Site designs, including the configuration of bare metal host nodes, network design, operating systems, Kubernetes nodes, Armada manifests, Helm charts, and any other descriptors that define the build out of a group of servers enter the UCP via Shipyard.
 Secrets, such as passwords and certificates, use the same mechanism.
 The designs and secrets are stored in UCP's Deckhand, providing for version history and secure storage among other document-based conveniences.

 Actions
 ^^^^^^^
 Interaction with the site's control plane is done via invocation of actions in Shipyard.
 Each action is backed by a workflow implemented as a directed acyclic graph (DAG) that runs using Apache Airflow.
 Shipyard provides a mechanism to monitor and control the execution of the workflow.

 Drydock
 -------
-`Drydock <https://github.com/att-comdev/drydock>`_ is a provisioning orchestrator for baremetal servers that translates a YAML-based declaritive site topology into a physical undercloud that can be used for building out a enterprise Kubernetes cluster.
+`Drydock <https://github.com/att-comdev/drydock>`_ is a provisioning orchestrator for baremetal servers that translates a YAML-based declarative site topology into a physical undercloud that can be used for building out an enterprise Kubernetes cluster.
-It uses plugins to leverage existing provisioning systems to build the servers allowing integration with the provisioning system that best fits the goals and environment of a site.
+It uses plugins to leverage existing provisioning systems to build the servers, allowing integration with the provisioning system that best fits the goals and environment of a site.

 Capabilities